Swuanyee/nvim/readme.md

 notepad ~/AppData/Local/nvim/init.lua
 ```

+Your `init.lua` should include settings for:
+- Basic options and lazy.nvim bootstrapping
-Your `init.lua` should include settings for basic options, lazy.nvim bootstrapping, plugin setup (colorscheme, file explorer, LSP, Treesitter, ALE, fzf, Copilot, and nvim-cmp), native LSP key mappings, Treesitter configuration, a built-in statusline, and a custom tabline.
+- Plugin setup for colorscheme, file explorer, native LSP, Treesitter, ALE, Telescope (with the fzf-native extension), Copilot, and nvim-cmp
+- Native LSP key mappings, Treesitter configuration, a built-in statusline, and a custom tabline

 Refer to your configuration repository or documentation for the complete content.

 ---